alimate/errors-spring-boot-starter/README.md

 There is also an option to generate error `fingerprint`.
 Fingerprint is a unique hash of error event which might be used as a correlation ID of error presented to user, and reported in application backend (e.g. in detailed log message).
-To generate error fingerprints, add configuration property `spring.errors.add-fingerprint=true`.
+To generate error fingerprints, add configuration property `errors.add-fingerprint=true`.

 We provide two fingerprint providers implementations:
  - `UuidFingerprintProvider` which generates a random UUID regardless of the handled exception.
-   This is the default provider and will be used out of the box if `spring.errors.add-fingerprint=true` property is configured.
+   This is the default provider and will be used out of the box if `errors.add-fingerprint=true` property is configured.
  - `Md5FingerprintProvider` which generates MD5 checksum of full class name of original exception and current time.